-The majority of GA appointments are for three terms (Autumn, Spring, and Summer).
+Most GA appointments are for three terms (autumn, spring, and summer).
 Appointments for less than a year or less than .5 FTE are not allowed except by petition to the Graduate Studies Committee and Graduate School.
 Offers of appointment and reappointment are made in writing at the beginning of every autumn semester, or as early as possible before the start of the appointment.
 The offer shall include a statement of the general responsibilities associated with the appointment.